-My drawings are made using traditional Iranian bamboo pens or ghalams.
+These drawings are made with traditional Iranian bamboo “ghalams”, or quills.
 I borrow techniques from Iranian calligraphy to create abstract work.
-Rather than using these techniques as they were traditionally used, to create religious object, I explore the secular meaning of line in and of itself*** In the aftermath of the Islamic revolutionand its abuses of religious calligraphy, which I witnessed firsthand, I seek the complete dissolution of words and instead prefer to create abstract images.
-These drawings are also about musical rhythm. **anti-religious object making**
+Rather than using these techniques as they were originally used, to create religious objects, I explore the secular meaning of line in and of itself.
+In the aftermath of the Islamic revolution, I seek the complete dissolution of words and prefer instead to create abstract images, my alternative to religious object making.

 Nazanin Moghbeli is an Iranian-American artist.
 She grew up in Iran during the turbulent years of the Islamic Revolution and war with Iraq.
 In Iran, she studied Persian calligraphy, miniature painting, and music.
 Nazanin's work addresses her dual identities as an Iranian and American and sheds light on what happens when what seems disparate comes together.

 New York Times Journalist, and winner of Pulitzer Prize for journalism